This is either going to sound stupid or you’re going to be nodding your head in silent, weary agreement.

 - Supplier A is great.
 His team can access the supplier’s system and see how everything’s going.

-- Supplier B is also great – pretty much same as above.
+- Supplier B is also great – pretty much the same as above.

 - Supplier C is not too bad.
 They have limited system access but the supplier responds instantly to requests.